-C. Employees who have separated prior to completion of their class will not receive reimbursement.
+- C. Employees who have separated prior to completion of their class will not receive reimbursement.
 Employees who separated prior to June 15 will not be eligible for the additional funds.
-However, employees who have been separated due to a layoff will be eligible for reimbursement and the additional funds during the fiscal year in which they separated.
+However, employees who have been separated due to a layoff will be eligible for reimbursement and the additional funds during the fiscal year in which they separated. - D. Employees must provide proof of completion, attendance or utilization of the professional development activity to receive reimbursement.
+Utilization may be demonstrated by providing a summary of how a membership or subscription was incorporated into their work or professional development.
+Professional development activities payment will not be given for duplicate activities or training not relevant to the individual employee's specific responsibilities or personal development plan, unless special circumstances result in College authorization for such repeat training.
+Professional development activities during regularly scheduled work hours for which the employee is paid are specifically excluded from this article.